 Breadfruit is a staple food in many tropical countries, where it grows as a native tree.
 Since it is used to very warm climates, it can’t grow outdoors in zones where temperatures fall below freezing.
 If you live in a temperate zone and still want to try your hand at breadfruit cultivation, you should consider growing breadfruit trees in containers.
 Keep reading to learn more about container grown breadfruit care and requirements.

 Growing Breadfruit in a Pot

 Can you grow breadfruit in a container?
 Yes, but it’s not going to be the same as growing it in the ground.
-In the wild in their native Southeast Asia, breadfruit trees can reach 85 feet (26 m.) in height.
+In the wild in their native southeast Asia, breadfruit trees can reach 85 feet (26 m.) in height.
 That’s simply not going to happen in a container.
-And since breadfruit trees take many years to reach maturity and begin to bear fruit, there’s a good chance you won’t ever reach the harvest stage.
+Since breadfruit trees also take many years to reach maturity and begin to bear fruit, there’s a good chance you won’t ever reach the harvest stage.
 That being said, they are interesting trees that can be grown as ornamentals.
 While your tree isn’t going to reach its full 85 feet (26 m.) in height, it should grow well in a pot.
 You never know, you just might get some fruit.

 Container Grown Breadfruit Care